filecoin-project/devgrants/open-grant-proposals/orbitdb-pinning/README.md

 Also, as mentioned in the [value](#value) section above, the effort itself will raise awareness of Filecoin as well as help steer the roadmap based on real-world usage.

-## Deliverables

-We plan on breaking this work up into two smaller milestones, described in the next section.
-At each milestone, we will deliver the following:

-### Milestone 1 - Planning and Implementation

-- A public repository with a working implementation of OrbitDB pinning using the Filecoin / lotus JSON RPC APIs
-- Documentation, tests, and instructions

-### Milestone 2 - Launch and Outreach

-- One or more blog posts detailing the need and solution presented
-- Social marketing efforts like posts and chat room announcements
-- A docker image or reference implementation

 ## Development Roadmap

 As per the [Risks](#risks) section, this is subject to change as the project and Filecoin